smithy-lang/smithy-gradle-plugin/README.md

 See the [examples](./examples/jar-plugin) directory for examples of using this plugin.

 ### Smithy Trait Package Plugin
-The `smithy-trait-package` plugin will configure Java project for a custom Smithy trait.
+The `smithy-trait-package` plugin will configure a Java project for a custom Smithy trait.
 The `java-library` and `smithy-jar` plugins are automatically applied and any traits generated with the `trait-codegen` build plugin will be added to the relevant sourceSets.